guardrails-ai/guardrails/README.md

     name: str = Field(description="a unique pet name")
 ```

-We can now pass in this new `Pet` class as the `output_class` parameter in our Guard.
-When we run the code, the LLM's output is formatted to the pydnatic structure.
-We also add `${gr.complete_json_suffix_v2}` to the prompt which tells our LLM to only respond with JSON:
+Now, create a Guard from the `Pet` class.
+The Guard can be used to call the LLM in a manner so that the output is formatted to the `Pet` class.
+Under the hood, this is done by either of two methods:
+1. Function calling: For LLMs that support function calling, we generate structured data using the function call syntax.
+2. Prompt optimization: For LLMs that don't support function calling, we add the schema of the expected output to the prompt so that the LLM can generate structured data.

 ```py
 from guardrails import Guard